Skip to main content

 Road to Net Zero - Discovery Report

 The UK has pledged to achieve net zero emissions by 2050, but most UK local authorities have set earlier targets.
-Accordingly, the Street and Roadworks Sector must coordinate its approach to reducing the carbon emissions embedded in various processes and products.
+Accordingly, the street works and road works sectors must coordinate its approach to reducing the carbon emissions embedded in various processes and products.

 This document summarises three work streams identified in the Discovery Phase of the Road to Net Zero project – the roadmap for change – which is jointly funded by Transport for London (TfL) and the Highway Authority and Utilities Committee (HAUC(UK)).